FastyBird/web-server-plugin/docs/index.md

 Where:

-- `static -> webroot` is path to public static files and this files could be served by this webserver
+- `static -> publicRoot` is path to public static files and this files could be served by this webserver
 - `static -> enabled` enable or disable serving static files support